operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/prometheus-operator.md

 EOF
 ```

-- Execute below command to create Prometheus Service:
+**Step 5: Use the following command to create the Prometheus Service.**

 ```execute
 kubectl create -f prometheus_service.yaml -n operators
 ```

-Output:
+This should produce the following output.

 ```
 service/prometheus created
 ```

-- Access the service :

-Access the Prometheus dashboard using below link:
+**Step 6: Use the link below to access Prometheus Service via Prometheus dashboard.**

 http://##DNS.ip##:30100

-Step 5: Create below yaml definition of the Custom Resource to create Instance of ServiceMonitor:
+**Step 7: Create below yaml definition of the Custom Resource to create ServiceMonitor instance.**

 ```execute